VeronicaBlake/student-workbook/src/reflections/wk3/day4.md

 ## What problems does the Observer Pattern seek to solve?

+The observer pattern seeks to solve one-to-many, one-way, and event-driven data binding.

 ---

 ## What are the three mechanisms of the observer pattern?

+The Three mechanisms of the observer pattern are:

+-Subscribe: Adds new events
+-Unsubscribe: Removes events
+-Broadcast: Calls all events

 ---